jamespfennell/transiter/ROADMAP.md

 - Enable pausing the feed updates for a system for specific updates, and allow specific updates to follow a cron schedule.
-  - Should first test if this is an actual issue
+  - Should first test if this is an actual issue using the SF Bart.

 - ~~Fix the Helm Chart to match the Docker compose configuration.~~

 - Introduce an alembic DB migrations systems, would be really nice in fairness.

+- Update documentation for the 0.4 release.

 All other 0.4 labelled tickets will be addressed or closed without action.